Santorini caldera: Eruptive history

 The huge Minoan eruption of Santorini in the 17th century BC may have inspired the legend of Atlantis.
-It was rated 7 in the Smithsonian Global Volcanism Program's Volcanic Explosivity Index.
+It was rated 7 in the Smithsonian Global Volcanism Program's Volcanic Explosivity Index (VEI).

-Although dormant, Santorini is an active volcano.
+Although dormant, Santorini remains an active volcano.
 Numerous minor and medium-sized, mainly effusive, eruptions have built the dark-colored lava shields of Nea and Palea Kameni inside the caldera.
 Their last eruption was in 1950, and now only fumarolic activity, primarily inside the recently active craters, takes place.
 GPS instruments registered renewed deformation around the caldera in 2011 and 2012.